Reuben-Brewer/CSVdataLogger_ReubenPython3Class/InstallFiles_and_SupportDocuments/README_CSVdataLogger_ReubenPython3Class.txt

 CSVdataLogger_ReubenPython3Class

 Code (including ability to hook to Tkinter GUI) to save data in CSV format.
-Includes code to automatically plot data in Excel.
+Includes code to automatically plot data in Excel and MATLAB.

 Reuben Brewer, Ph.D.